How to Freeze Eggs: Everything You Need to Know

 Freeze Eggs and Store In Bags

-There are a number of different ways that you can store your frozen eggs.
-You can use a Ziploc freezer bag, sealable freezer containers, or even in an ice tray.
-It’s really up to you which method you prefer to use when storing them.
+There are several different ways to store your frozen eggs.
+You can use a Ziploc freezer bag, sealable freezer containers, or ice tray.
+It’s really up to you which method you prefer to use.
+Souper Containers or Silicone Containers.

 Freezing Methods

-I froze the whole egg, I rarely use just egg yolks or egg whites.
+I froze the whole egg for the next few pictures and rarely use egg yolks or egg whites separately.

 How to Freeze Eggs: Everything You Need to Know

-There’s actually more than one way that you can freeze your eggs in a safe and proper way.
-Some people freeze the whole egg, while others prefer to freeze the yolk and the egg whites separately.
+There’s more than one way that you can freeze your eggs safely and properly.
+Some people freeze the whole egg like I did, while others freeze the yolk and the egg whites separately.

 Freezing Whole Eggs